European shares depressed by earnings, luxury proves a drag

 Asset performance in 2015: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Lionel Laurent; Editing by Mark Heinrich)
+Today's European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Andrew Heavens)

 * Indexes up: Dow 0.08 pct, S&P 0.17 pct, Nasdaq 0.16 pct (Updates to late afternoon)